13h 30m

 75h (3d 3h)

-These distances are a minimum, it is usual that the actual distance is 3 to 15 km more.
+These distances are a minimum, it is usual that the actual distance is 1 to 9 km more.
 However, the time limit is not altered regarding the actual distance and remains as listed above.
 A brevet is not a race; completion is a personal achievement and results are never listed in order of time of completion.
 Upon successful completion of a brevet, riders receive a certificate and can purchase an ACP issued medal documenting their achievement.

-A brevet as listed above is called a BRM (Brevet Randonneurs Mondiaux); successful completion of such a brevet counts for awards like Super Randonneur and KR5000.
+A brevet as listed above is called a BRM (Brevet Randonneurs Mondiaux); successful completion of such a brevet counts for awards like Super Randonneur and KR-5000.
 Each successful finisher accumulates points (1 point per 100 BRM kilometers) for the Korea Randonneurs organization and every year a list is published of all randonneuring organizations in the world, showing the ranking of each country with respect to the points accumulated.
-Apart from the BRM, there are RM (les Randonneurs Mondiaux), brevets of 1200 km and more.
+Apart from the BRM, there are LRM(Les Randonneurs Mondiaux), brevets of 1200 km and more.

 In order to obtain a proof that a rider has finished a brevet along the prescribed route, controls (checkpoints) are established, typically 60 to 100 km apart, but so that the most logical way between controls is via the prescribed route.
 Controls are needed to prove that the rider did not take a shortcut.